Likhil283/ai-study-assistant-chatbot/README.md

 5. What is a neural network?

 ## API Key Setup
 Create a `.env` file in the project folder and add:
 GOOGLE_API_KEY=YOUR_GEMINI_API_KEY
 Replace `YOUR_GEMINI_API_KEY` with your own Gemini API key.
 Do not upload the `.env` file to GitHub.

+## Project Files
+- app.py
+- requirements.txt
+- README.md
+- .gitignore

+Note: The `.env` file is kept locally and is not uploaded to GitHub because it contains the Gemini API key.